Ludvigpbf/scss-pack/README.md

   - \_index-variables.scss
   - \_sizes.scss

 This package is under construction and is continuously being updated, as is the documentation.
-If you have any questions or suggestions, please contact us at contact@flycktcoding.com.
+If you have any questions or suggestions, please contact me at contact@flycktcoding.com.